shirok/Gauche-docker-image/README.md

 ### Running a Gauche REPL without installing Gauche

-You can run Gauche REPL and interact from your terminal:
+The docker image is set to run Gauche REPL by default, so you can run REPL without installing Gauche:

 ```
-docker run --rm -ti practicalscheme/gauche /usr/bin/gosh -i
+docker run --rm -ti practicalscheme/gauche
 ```

+Note that, however, the REPL runs inside the Docker environment, so it cannot refer to your local file.

 Note: By default, `gosh` runs with line-editing enabled.
 If you run it inside Emacs shell mode, it will interfere with